 - a.
 State and federal court forms;

 - b.
 Prisoner self-help manuals and access to a basic law library (e.g., local district court library, states attorney library);

 - c.
 Postage and copying services; and

-d.
+- d.
 Access to notary services.

-CCJ policy 603 and procedures demonstrate compliance.
-Inmate interviews support inmate legal material requirements are being met.
+PCCC policy 603 and procedures demonstrate compliance with the standard.

-Standard 088 Recreation and Supervision

-Grade one and grade two correctional facilities shall provide inmates the opportunity for a minimum of one hour of daily programming outside their cells unless there is documented rationale for withholding programming.
-One hour of programming must include the opportunity for physical exercise in a recreation area.

-Correctional facilities that have recreation areas shall have policies for recreation, whether it is indoor or outdoor.

-Correctional facilities that have a secure outdoor recreational area for inmate use shall have trained staff provide direct visual observation of all inmates in the outdoor recreational area at all times.

-CCJ procedures demonstrate compliance.
-Inmate interviews support inmates are offered recreation and the requirements are being met.
+- - Standard 088 Recreation and Supervision Compliant: Yes minimum of one rationale for with grade two correctional facilities shall provide inmates the op e hour of daily programming outside their cells unless there holding programming.
+One hour of programming must include the e in a recreation area at grade one facilities. is documented Correctional facilindoor or outdoor lities that have recreation areas shall have policies for recreation. on, whether it is a.
+Shall h b.
+May us 1 2 3 4 5 ities that have a secure outdoor recreational area for inmate use have trained staff provide direct visual observation of all inmates se video surveillance, if all of the following requirements are met A fence or wall enclosing the area of at least 16 feet high; A communication mechanism for inmates to contact staff, A secure cover; A secure floor; A search after each use; "Thirty minute" rounds in the area; and at all times or

+7. Approval by the DOCR.

-Standard 089 Non-Discrimination
+Standard 089Non-DiscriminationCompliant: Yes

 Correctional facilities shall have a written policy and procedure for the practice of religion.
-Inmates have the right to reasonable opportunities to exercise their religious beliefs, subject to limitations reasonably related to correctional facility safety and security.
+Inmates have the right to exercise their religious beliefs, subject only to the least restrictive limitations needed for correctional facility safety and security.